dbarrosop/sir/docs/how_to_eos/eos.rst

 Configuring EOS
 ===============

-No matter if you did the manual or the automated deployment you have to configure EOS to peer with pmacct and send sFlow data::
+No matter if you did the manual or the automated deployment, you have to configure EOS to peer with pmacct and send sFlow data::

     [dbarroso@lab tmp]$ exit